Math

 accent

-Attach an accent to a base.- attachSubscript, superscripts, and limits.
+Attaches an accent to a base.- attachSubscript, superscripts, and limits.

 Displays a diagonal line over a part of an equation.cases

-A case distinction.equation
+A case distinction.class

 A mathematical equation.frac